Skip to main content

 Examples of other departments include:

-• College of Arts and Science: African American and diaspora studies; American studies; art; Asian studies; biological sciences; cinema and media arts; classical and Mediterranean studies; communication of science and technology; communication studies; Earth and environmental sciences; English; European studies; French and Italian; history; Jewish studies; mathematics; medicine, health, and society; neuroscience; philosophy; physics; political science; psychology; public policy studies; religious studies; Russian and East European studies; sociology; Spanish and Portuguese; theatre; and gender and sexuality studies
+• College of Arts and Science: African American and diaspora studies; American studies; anthropology; art; Asian studies; biological sciences; cinema and media arts; classical and Mediterranean studies; communication of science and technology; communication studies; Earth and environmental sciences; English; European studies; French and Italian; history; Jewish studies; mathematics; medicine, health, and society; neuroscience; philosophy; physics; political science; psychology; public policy studies; religious studies; Russian and East European studies; sociology; Spanish and Portuguese; theatre; and gender and sexuality studies

 • Blair School of Music: musicology and ethnomusicology